3 Ways To Kick Your Nightly Phone Habit

 We're breaking up with our phones when it comes to our bedtime routine - it's just not healthy.
 Thankfully, Hatch Restore makes it easy and we're falling asleep so smoothly and waking up more refreshed.

 It's time to put down the phone and start getting the better sleep that you deserve.
-Start improving your sleep routine today with Hatch Restore!
+Start sleeping better with Hatch Restore today!

 ¹ Cleveland Clinic. (n.d.).
 Put the Phone Away!
 3 Reasons Why Looking at It Before Bed Is a Bad Habit. health.clevelandclinic.org. https://health.clevelandclinic.org/put-the-phone-away-3-reasons-why-looking-at-it-before-bed-is-a-bad-habit/.